sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 1. Define the POST method.

     - Open the Postman application.
 If a dialog box opens, close it down.
-You will be presented with a screen that states **"Untitled Request"** , underneath this is a button that showes the word **"GET"**.
+You will be presented with a screen that states **"Untitled Request"** , underneath this is a button that shows the word **"GET"**.
     - Click on the downward pointing arrow next to **"GET"**, and click the option **"POST"**.
     - In the text box that shows the words "Enter request url" type in the following information, replacing **[service name]** with the name of the Azure Search service you created:
       > <https://[service> name].search.windows.net/datasources?api-version=2017-11-11-Preview